Violet Hopson

 Violet Hopson (16 December 1887 – 21 July 1973) was an actress and producer who achieved fame on the British stage and in British silent films.
+Violet Hopson was her stage name, while in childhood she was known as Kate or Kitty to her family.

+Early life and career

 She was born Elma Kate Victoria Karkeek in Port Augusta, South Australia on 16 December 1887.
-Violet Hopson was her stage name, while in childhood she was known as Kate or Kitty to her family.

-Career

 Hopson's earliest stage experiences were several performances with Pollard’s Lilliputian Opera Company in Australia and New Zealand from 1898 to 1900.
 Her sisters Zoe Karkeek and Wilmot Karkeek were long standing members of this company from 1892.
 In the early 1900s she travelled to the United States with her older sister Zoe, and later to Britain.

 British film historian Rachael Low has noted that Hopson was the first British actress to be exploited as a glamorous film star, despite a personality that made "little real impact" on the screen.

 Her first British film was Mr Tubby's Triumph made in 1910.
 From 1912 she worked for Cecil Hepworth, along with Alma Taylor, Chrissie White, James Carew, Gerald Ames and John MacAndrews.
 Hepworth famously promoted her as a "Dear Delightful Villaness."

 In early 1919 Hopson announced she was setting up her own production company – Violet Hopson Productions.
 Her first film as producer was the racing drama Heart and Saddles (aka The Gentleman Rider), with Stewart Rome.
 Her company also made the 1922 racing drama The Scarlett Lady.
 Other features were made for the company Broadwest, later Walter West Productions, all directed by Walter West.
 These included Snow in the Desert, A Great Coup, A Daughter of Eve, The Romance of a Movie Star, The Case of Lady Camber, Her Son, The Imperfect Lover, and When Greek Meets Greek.

 A prolific actress with over 100 films to her credit made between 1912 and 1926, her career had already slowed before the arrival of sound films.
 She appeared in supporting roles in several sound films and then apparently retired.